 This could involve us working with a local repair shop to solve any fault that may have occurred.
 Since you are dealing directly with the company that designs and produces the Takacat inflatables, we will be able to assist you in getting back on the water as quickly as possible.

 Takacat boat maintenance

-Regularly check inflation and over-pressure valves are in good working order and that bolts and nuts are tightened correctly (be careful not to over tighten).
-Both of the above can be maintained by CRC, Inox lubricant etc.
+Regularly check inflation and that the over-pressure valves are in good working order, and that bolts and nuts are tightened correctly (be careful not to over tighten).
+Both of the above can be maintained by CRC, Inox lubricant, etc.

 Pontoons are more alive than a plastic hull and their constant movement can cause fatigue damage.
 It is important to keep the pontoons sufficiently inflated.
 Under-inflation will cause more water resistance and thus slowing.
 Regularly check the pontoon mounts to the transom and hull and other joints in the tubes.
 In smaller inflatables between any loose floorboards and pontoons, it is important to keep areas clean from dirt and debris that could rub and wear down the pontoon.

 Cleaning basically requires no more than a cleanser, a brush and a sponge for managing the cleaning and maintenance of the boat’s pontoons.

 Soap: Mix a natural soap with water according to instructions on the package.
 Scrub the pontoons with a sponge.
 Rinse off with water.
 Never use high pressure when cleaning the boat, it can damage the stitches or fabric of the pontoons, etc.